for Personal Trainers

 Can you pull a website together?
 If this is not one of your skills there are other ways to create a web presence when you aren’t a programmer.

 Every state has legal requirements which you must adhere to.
-Some of these may be obvious.
-As someone running their own business you still have to pay taxes.
-Depending on your state you might need to file an estimate once a quarter.
+Depending on your state, you might need to file an estimate once a quarter.